wolfgang101/include-mastodon-feed/readme.txt

 == Description ==
 Plugin that provides an `[include-mastodon-feed]` shortcode to easily integrate mastodon feeds into wordpress pages.
 Supports personal and tag feeds.

-Account and post images are automatically lazy loaded - post image lazy loading only works with preserveImageAspectRatio set to true.
+Account and post images are lazy loaded if preserveImageAspectRatio is set to true (default: false).

 The plugin is written in PHP and generates native JavaScript to fetch and render the mastodon feed.
 No special libraries needed.